PirateNetwork/pirate/README_offline_transaction_signing.md

    https://github.com/PirateNetwork/pirate

    Furthermore, if you do not have a copy of the blockchain, you can download a bootstrap file from the website too.
-At the time of writing (September 2022) the file approached 14GB.
+At the time of writing (January 2023) the file approached 22GB, with the full blockchain at 28GB.
    The wallet software itself has an option to download this file, but if the transfer gets interrupted you'll have to start from the beginning again.
-With a utility like 'wget' you can use the resume option (-c) to continue downloading.
+   With a utility like 'wget' or 'curl'you can use the resume option to continue downloading.
 On a 10mbps link it takes about 4 hours to download.
    Filename: ARRR-bootstrap.tar.gz

 4 Online machine